rennelou/optical-waveguide/README.md

 - [ ] create a composition of cores
 - [ ] create a composition of beams

-unfortunately this project dosen't have a total unit test cover.
-Some cases which they unit needs to be tested:
+unfortunately this project doesn't have a total unit test cover.
+Some cases which the unit needs to be tested:

 - [ ] test the panic conditions
 - [ ] gaussian beam with geometry larger than the simulation grid